gravitational/gravity/docs/6.x/pack.md

 compressing it does not yield tangible results because the tarball itself is mostly composed of container images that are already compressed.

-Before creating a cluster image, you must create a _cluster manifest_ file.
-A _cluster manifest_ uses YAML file format to describe the image build and installation process and the system requirements for the cluster.
-See [Cluster Manifest](/pack/#cluster-manifest) section below for more details.
+Before creating a cluster image, you must create a _image manifest_ file.
+A _image manifest_ uses YAML file format to describe the image build and installation process and the system requirements for the cluster.
+See [Image Manifest](/pack/#image-manifest) section below for more details.

-After a _cluster manifest_ is complete, execute `tele build` command to build a cluster image from it.
+After a _image manifest_ is complete, execute `tele build` command to build a cluster image from it.

 ```bsh